NicolasKheirallah/NextJs-M365-Blog/data/blog/How-To-Upgrade-A-Old-SPFX-Project-To-Latest-One.md

 ---
 date: '2022-12-13T11:51:21.726Z'
-title: Update your Old SPFX Project to Latest SPFX Version
+title: Update your old SPFX project to latest SPFX version
 description: Upgrade your older SPFX 1.10 and older spfx project to 1.16.1
 tags: ['Power Automate', 'SharePoint', 'Lists']
 summary: A guide on how to upgrade your older SPFX 1.10 and older spfx project to 1.16.1 abd newer